 Our board of directors currently consists of nine members.
-Immediately prior to the consummation of this offering, we anticipate that our board of directors will consist of six individuals, due to the resignations of Dr. Blanchard, Mr. Madsen and Dr. Tilley.
-Under the BCBCA, a director may be removed with or without cause by a resolution passed by a special majority of the votes cast by shareholders present in person or by proxy at a meeting and who are entitled to vote.
+Under the BCBCA, a director may be removed with or without cause by a resolution passed by a majority of the votes cast by shareholders present in person or by proxy at a meeting and who are entitled to vote.
+The directors are appointed at the annual general meeting of shareholders and the term of office for each of the directors will expire at the time of our next annual shareholders meeting.
 Following the continuance of our company under the BCBCA, the director residency requirements in the CBCA will cease to apply.
+Our articles in effect immediately prior to closing will provide that, between annual general meetings of our shareholders, the directors may appoint one or more additional directors, but the number of additional directors may not at any time exceed one-third of the number of directors who held office at the expiration of the last meeting of our shareholders.